-Eurofighter Typhoon the latest aircraft to be built in the Preston area.
-Part of a European collaborative programme, over 700 ordered by the UK, Germany, Italy and Spain, Austria, Saudi Arabia and Oman.
+Eurofighter Typhoon is built in the Preston area.
+Part of a European collaborative programme, 599 ordered by the UK, Germany, Italy and Spain, Austria, Saudi Arabia, Oman and Kuwait.
 Greece has selected Typhoon.

 The Typhoon was preceded by a technology demonstrator called the EAP, Experimental Aircraft Programme, in the early 1980's.
 The EAP was built at Warton with the new wing and fuselage with canards.
 The carbon fibre wing being made in Italy.
 It used the Tornado rear end and engines.
 The one off build looking very like the current Typhoon.
 The project also built on work done at Warton using another technology demonstrator, a Jaguar configured for unstable flight with electronic flight control.